Narcolapser/CMSContent/README.md

   * make update/save work on first click.
   * Add the ability to delete documents.
 * Fix issue where re-arranged documents or new documents loose security config dialog. - check
-* Add edit/new form button to config view
+* Add edit/new form button to config view - check

 ###0.8: